JAYRAJARORA/wordle-backend/README.md

 - Retrieve the state of a game in progress
 - List the games in progress for a user
 - Check the statistics for a particular user
+- Fetch the results of a game using the number of guesses taken.
+- Retrieve the top 10 users based on their average scores.

 ## Running the Application